Hyperuniformity: Disordered hyperuniformity

+Disordered hyperuniformity in biology

 Disordered hyperuniformity was found in the photoreceptor cell patterns in the eyes of chickens.
 This is thought to be the case because the light-sensitive cells in chicken or other bird eyes cannot easily attain an optimal crystalline arrangement but instead form a disordered configuration that is as uniform as possible.
 Indeed, it is the remarkable property of "mulithyperuniformity" of the avian cone patterns, that enables birds to achieve acute color sensing.

-Disordered hyperuniformity was recently discovered in amorphous 2‑D materials, which was shown to enhance electronic transport in the material.
 It may also emerge in the mysterious biological patterns known as fairy circles - circle and patterns of circles that emerge in arid places.
+It is believed such vegetation patterns can optimize the efficiency of water utility, which is crucial for the survival of the plants.

+A universal hyperuniform organization was observed in the looped vein network of tree leaves, including ficus religiosa, ficus caulocarpa, ficus microcarpa, smilax indica, populus rotundifolia, and yulania denudate, etc. It was shown the hyperuniform network optimizes the diffusive transport of water and nutrients from the vein to the leaf cells.
+The hyperuniform vein network organization was believed to result from a regulation of growth factor uptake during vein network development.

 Making disordered, but highly uniform, materials

 The challenge of creating disordered hyperuniform materials is partly attributed to the inevitable presence of imperfections, such as defects and thermal fluctuations.
 For example, the fluctuation-compressibility relation dictates that any compressible one-component fluid in thermal equilibrium cannot be strictly hyperuniform at finite temperature.

 Recently Chremos & Douglas (2018) proposed a design rule for the practical creation of hyperuniform materials at the molecular level.
 Specifically, effective hyperuniformity as measured by the hyperuniformity index is achieved by specific parts of the molecules (e.g., the core of the star polymers or the backbone chains in the case of bottlebrush polymers).
 The combination of these features leads to molecular packings that are highly uniform at both small and large length scales.